CravingCrates/AnkiCollab-Plugin/getting_started_maintainer.md

 ![The full review page on AnkiCollab.com](https://i.imgur.com/Ij62zmY.png)

-From here, or the previous page, simply click the green check mark for suggestions you want to keep or the red X to reject them.
+From here, or the previous page, simply click the ✔️ for suggestions you want to keep or the ❌ to reject them.
 After that, you're good to go!

 ## Credits